-Revenue has trended upwards through the past eight quarters with Q1 2020 reflecting both strong shipping volumes from our clients as well as the impact of price increases which were contractually implemented in the specialized transportation segment in the second half of Fiscal 2019.
-We believe that Q1 2020 revenue was also impacted by accelerated buying behaviour of our clients' customers in connection with the COVID-19 pandemic.
-We expect that as a result of this behavior, revenue for the three months ended June 30, 2020 may be negatively impacted as our clients' customers draw inventories down to more normal levels.
+Revenue has trended upwards through the past eight quarters with YTD 2020 reflecting both strong shipping volumes from our clients as well as the impact of price increases which were contractually implemented in the specialized transportation segment in the second half of Fiscal 2019.
+We believe that

+Q1 2020 revenue was favourably impacted by accelerated buying behaviour of our clients' customers in connection with the COVID-19 pandemic, which negatively impacted Q2 2020 revenue as our clients' customers reduced inventories to more normal levels.
+Further, shipping volumes were lower in April and May 2020 as a result of the government-mandated lockdown and other COVID-19 related measures, but increased in June 2020 as restrictions were lifted by provincial governments.